Yellowed candy apple leaves floated down the skies and melted into the grassy brown earth.

 The same one who filled the womb.

-His breath had filled everything with LIFE and was tossing up dead leaves to the wind.
+His breath had filled everything with LIFE, and He was tossing up dead leaves to the wind.

-She wrapped the scarf around her cheeks and felt guilty for loving the sandy beaches that left the soles of her feet as warm as her heart that burst at the sound of the ocean’s voice which was louder and greater than the greatest sound she had ever heard– minus the cries of her son’s taking their first breaths.
+She wrapped the scarf around her cheeks and felt guilty for loving the sandy beaches that left the soles of her feet as warm as her heart that burst at the sound of the ocean’s voice, which was louder and grander than the greatest sound she had ever heard– minus the cries of her son’s taking their first breaths.

 He was born in November and tossed with gold.
 A grandson named Truth.

 Holding life in the palms of her hands.